AndrewWPhillips/test_snip/README.md

-This project just contains tests, code snippets, etc. all written as Go tests.
+This project just contains tests, code snippets, etc. all written as Go tests (except files in the main and private directories).

 # Table-Driven Tests